EldritchJS/pyIFD/README.md

 ### Authors

-The University of Notre Dame Computer Vision Research Laboratory (https://cvrl.nd.edu/) and Red Hat
+The University of Notre Dame Computer Vision Research Laboratory and Red Hat Artificial Intelligence Center of Excellence

 ### Installation